Skip to main content

 Driving the Process

 A high-level view of my end-to-end design process, from early discovery and synthesis through testing and experimentation.
-It reflects an iterative approach grounded in continuous learning, feedback, and close collaboration, which helped me stay aligned with cross-functional partners, like the GoDaddy Studio and Design Systems teams.
+It reflects an iterative approach grounded in continuous learning, feedback, and cross-team collaboration.

 Diagram of end-to-end design process from discovery through testing and collaboration